Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 ## Withdraw reward process

-The withdrawal of reward process is straightforward.
+The withdrawal of the reward process is straightforward.
 The staked seed node operator will need to only invoke `withdraw_stake_rewards()` using the operator key, and the reward will be sent to the staked seed node operator address.

 For reward withdrawal, with full stake amount already withdrawn, your staked seed node will be removed from the list of staked seed nodes.